EricFillion/CMPE-327/Documentation/Tests/R6-Buy.md

 - Enter a number less than or equal to 0 (ex.-1) into the element `#buy_quantity`
 - Click element `input[type="submit"]
 - Validate that the page has been redirected to /
-- Validate that the `#buy_message` element shows and error message stating  “The quantity of the tickets has to be more than 0, and less than or equal to 100”.
+- Validate that the `#buy_message` element shows an errormessage stating  “The quantity of the tickets has to be more than 0, and less than or equal to 100”.
 - Open /logout (clean up)

 ### Test Case R5.3.2: The quantity of the tickets has to be more than 0, and less than or equal to 100 - Negative.
 Testing quantity above range.